yarwest/dtld_parsing/README.md

 `source .venv/bin/activate`

-*You can verify that this was successful by running `which python3`, which shows the path of the python that you're currently using, if this shows a path ending in `/dtld_parsing/.venv/bin/python3` the virtual environment is being used successfully*
+*You can verify that the virtual environment is being used by running `which python3`, which shows the path of the python installation that you're currently using, if this shows a path ending in `/dtld_parsing/.venv/bin/python3` the virtual environment is being used successfully*

 4. Run the setup script to install required dependencies using: